Find a Low-Cost Mover without Getting Scammed

 The Ultimate Moving Checklist for Families

-One way to begin is to ask friends, online email groups, or a local real estate agent for recommendations.
-Here is a break-down of some of the options you will find and what has worked for other people.
+One way to begin finding a trustworthy mover is to ask friends, online email groups, or a local real estate agent for recommendations.
+I’ll talk more about red flags for scams later, but first here is a break-down of various ways to approach your move.

 Large Moving Companies

-The plus side of franchised moving companies like United, Allied and Mayflower are that they are established, have a reputable company to back them up, and are not likely to spring any surprises on you.
+The plus side of franchised moving companies like United, Allied, and Mayflower are that they are established, have a reputable organization to back them up, and are not likely to spring any surprises on you.
 On the minus side, the costs will be higher than alternative or smaller movers.

 Unless you have a huge house with tons of furniture, another disadvantage of large companies is that they will need to combine your stuff with others to fill the kind of tractor-trailer trucks that make up their fleet.